 Karlštejn Castle is a magnificent medieval fortress perched atop a hill in the picturesque village of Karlštejn, about 30 kilometers southwest of Prague.
 It is one of the country's most famous and historically significant castles.
 Karlštejn is also easily reachable by public transportation.
-And that makes it an ideal destination for those who love Gothic architecture.
+This makes it an ideal destination for lovers of Gothic architecture.

-What is the best way to get to Karlstejn?
-When is the best time to go there?
-Which tour to choose to explore the interiors?
+What is the best way to get to Karlštejn?
+When is the best time to visit?
+Which tour should you choose to explore the interiors?
 You will find all the answers in this article.

 Trains